johnmoses137/wildlife-camera-trap-classification/README.md

 **Academic Context:** Master's degree project developed in collaboration with biology department for wildlife research applications.

 ## Key Innovation
 **Problem:** SpeciesNet detects multiple animals but only classifies one per image
 **Solution:** Crop secondary detections and re-classify them separately
 **Result:** Complete identification of all animals in camera trap footage

+## Why This Matters
+Standard camera trap pipelines often undercount species presence when multiple animals appear in a single frame.
+By re-classifying secondary detections, this system improves species coverage and reduces missed detections—leading to more accurate biodiversity metrics and downstream ecological analyses.

+### Model Dependency

+This project relies on the SpeciesNet model, which must be installed separately.
+Please follow installation instructions from the official SpeciesNet repository.

+### Environment Notes

+This project was developed and executed in a cluster/HPC environment using a custom Python virtual environment.
+The provided `requirements.txt` captures only project-level Python dependencies and is intended for reproducibility in local or cluster-based setups.

 ## Workflow Structure